Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 1. Wait for the release to complete.
 Then navigate to the Web App and select the **URL** from the overview blade.
 Add **/myshuttledev** context to the URL.
 For instance -  [http://myshuttle1.azurewebsites.net/myshuttledev](http://myshuttle1.azurewebsites.net/myshuttledev){:target="_blank"}

-1. Select **Login** and try logging in to the site with any one of the following credentials.
+1. Select **Login** and subsequently try logging in to the site with any one of the following credentials.

    |Username|Password|
    |--|--|
    |barney|barneypassword|
    |fred|fredpassword|

-1. If your database was setup correctly and the connection parameters are valid, you should be able to login to the portal.
+1. If your database was setup correctly and the connection parameters are valid,then you should be able to login to the portal.

     {% include warning.html content="If you encounter an error with ***The specified CGI application encountered an error and the server terminated the process*** message, check whether you have entered the app settings variables and values (for the database connection) correctly" %}